poode/mySocialNetworkAPI/README.md

 	 - Node.js > 6.X.X
 	 - `npm i -g nodemon pm2 bower npm@latest grunt-cli`

-   - #### 6.2 Setup instructions that you need to execute on your system console (for advance users/discussion)
+   - #### 6.2 Fast track setup
      - `npm run genfakeSSL`: Generate a fakeSSL on the local system.
+This only required if you want to use HTTPS, for easy usage i have not enforced SSL on every request.
+     - `npm run onetime`: This will do `npm i && bower install && grunt build && grunt lint`.
+     - `npm run nodemon-debug-LOCAL` : This will start the local version in nodemon.
+Goto `https://localhost:3000`.

+   - ### 6.3 Detailed setup instructions that you need to execute on your system console (for advance users/discussion)
 	 - `npm i`: Installs the npm modules from `package.json`.
 	 - `bower install`: Installs the bower modules from `bower.json`.
 	 - `grunt build`: Custom build script to minify client side code etc. (It can be expanded to do more in futher improvements)